iiJozza/tictactoe/README.md

 ### Home page

-- User is welcomed and introduced to the rules of the game TicTacToe.
+- Users are welcomed and introduced to the rules of the game TicTacToe.
 - A small explanation of how to navigate the site is provided.
 - A clickable start button is provided at the bottom of the page that, when clicked, redirects the user to the game page.